 Now Playing At The Garrick Theatre

-2 hours and 20 mins, with 1 intermission
+2 hours and 20 minutes, including one interval

 Wheelchair users can access the theatre through the Dress Circle, which is on street level.
 Please make yourself known to the staff, who will help you get seated.
 Please note that row E in the Dress Circle has wheelchair space.